 To see more exclusive pictures from Bibhu Mohaptra’s fitting and backstage photos, click here.

-Photos by Nolan Bryant.
+All photos by Nolan Bryant.

 READ THIS ARTICLE ON THE HUFFINGTON POST’S STYLE SITE STYLELIST.